bitcoin/bitcoin/contrib/macdeploy/README.md

 [`xorrisofs`](https://www.gnu.org/software/xorriso/) is used to create the DMG.

-`xorrisofs` cannot compress DMGs, so afterwards, the DMG tool from the `libdmg-hfsplus` project is used to compress it.
-There are several bugs in this tool and its maintainer has seemingly abandoned the project.

-The DMG tool has the ability to create DMGs from scratch as well, but this functionality is broken.
-Only the compression feature is currently used.
-Ideally, the creation could be fixed and `xorrisofs` would no longer be necessary.

-Background images and other features can be added to DMG files by inserting a `.DS_Store` during creation.
+A background image is added to DMG files by inserting a `.DS_Store` during creation.

 As of OS X 10.9 Mavericks, using an Apple-blessed key to sign binaries is a requirement in order to satisfy the new Gatekeeper requirements.
 Because this private key cannot be